Politics

-Indonesian official didn’t say COP26 deforestation pledge was unfair
+Indonesian Environment Minister didn’t say the COP26 deforestation pledge was unfair

 The forestry and environment minister didn’t say that the COP26 declaration on forests and land use was unfair.
 The nuance lies in the difference between deforestation and net zero deforestation.
 But neither the statement nor Indonesia is without any ambiguity.